tommadness/KH2Randomizer/docs/settings/index.md

 **Load Seed from Clipboard** - Loads a seed from the clipboard into the generator.

+**Format Seed String for Discord** - Adds markdown formatting to the Save Seed to Clipboard button to allow for easy copying from the Discord message that is posted.

 ### Preset

 **Open Preset Folder** - Opens the folder containing preset configurations.
 Can be useful for sharing presets with